(Cet article en français Originally posted 2020-03-23. Updated several times until 2020-04-23)

 The normal flu has an incubation period of 2 to 5 days maximum.
 In other words, people generally get clear symptoms (fever, running nose, cough, etc.) within 1 or 2 days after being infected.

 Covid-19 is extremely different in this regard.
-The incubation period ranges from 2 to 14 days, and it could actually be even longer, according to some studies (some report up to 20 days), but we can’t be sure of it yet.
-In general, it takes 5 to 6 days for people to develop the first symptoms.
+The incubation period ranges from 2 to 14 days, and it could actually be even longer, according to some studies (some report up to 20 days, and a recent Chinese finding reports someone having a new strain of the virus for 49 days!), but we can’t be sure of it yet.
+In general, it takes 5 to 6 days for people to develop the first symptoms, and most people develop symptoms after a week.

 This means that infectious people can wander around undetected for long periods of time, which explains why big clusters of sick people appear suddenly in places where there was previously no occurrence of the virus.
 It is logical.
 When you have clear symptoms of the flu, you stay at home and don’t infect others, for everyone’s sake.
 Besides, we naturally tend to stay away from people who look sick, but easily stick together with someone who is apparently healthy.